jairamc/jairamc.github.io/content/posts/technology/hadoop-integration-in-cassandra.md

 - Technology
 date: "2011-04-13T00:00:00Z"
 tags:
-- BigData
+- bigdata
-- Cassandra
+- cassandra
-- Database
+- database
-- Hadoop
+- hadoop
-- NoSql
+- nosql
 title: Hadoop Integration in Cassandra
 ---
 A month back I had given a talk at [Cassandra-London](http://twitter.com/cassandralondon) on Hadoop integration in Cassandra.
 Here are the slides for the same -